Tie (draw): Basketball

 Ties are somewhat rare in basketball due to the high-scoring nature of the game: if the score is tied at the end of regulation, the rules provide that as many extra periods as necessary will be played until one side has a higher score.
+The only exception is during a two-legged tie.
+No overtime is played if the first leg if tied.
+In the second leg, overtime is played only if the aggregate is tied.

 Cricket

 Cricket distinguishes between a tie and a draw, which are two possible results of a game: